 Improved Chemistry for NGS Library Cleanup and Size Selection

-Current size-selective DNA purification methods need improvement with respect to sample loss, poor reproducibility, high viscosity and recovery of undesired high MW fragments.
-With new size selection chemistry, you can improve yield, selectivity, usability, and functionality in NGS library cleanup and size selection, as well as PCR cleanup and other applications.
+Learn how a new size-selection chemistry improves yield, selectivity, usability, and functionality in NGS library cleanup and size selection, as well as PCR cleanup and other applications.

-- Sample Cleanup: Removes sequencing adapters or PCR primers, dNTP's, enzymes or unwanted buffer formulations.
+- Sample Cleanup: removes sequencing adaptors or PCR primers, dNTP's, enzymes or unwanted buffer formulations

-- Size Selection: Removes unwanted nucleic acid fragment or library molecules that are above or below a specific size range optimal for the downstream sequencing platform.
+- Size Selection: Removes unwanted nucleic acid fragment or library molecules that are above or below a specified size range optimal for the downstream sequencing platform

 By varying the ratio of bead chemistry added to the original volume of DNA in solution, the user can alter the size of DNA captured by the beads or left behind in solution.
 Traditionally, both functions described above involve the use of a magnetic bead with a carboxylated polymer-coated surface combined with a buffer containing a crowding agent (PEG) and salt.
 While commercially available products and homebrew methods are used extensively in NGS library prep methods, there are several areas for improvement in the overall performance with these protocols.
 These include:

-- Significant loss of up to 50% of DNA with each wash or size selection step
+- Significant loss up to 50% of DNA with each wash or size selection step

 - Poor reproducibility between samples for both recovery % and size selection